| TEHACHAPI

 Dr. Fung Chi-ming of the Hong Kong Museum

-"Wa" = China (or Chinese) and "Long" is similar to
+of History suggests that "Wa" = China (or Chinese) and "Long" is similar to

 the Cantonese word for